Helene Simpson (Owner)

 Over the years Debbie owned her own practices in Johannesburg and Simon’s Town.
 She worked in Saudi Arabia and France for two years before joining the SIC team in 2013.
 She can still speak fairly reasonable French!

 Debbie’s main interest is the spine and low back pain was the focus of her masters thesis, which she completed at UCT.
 She has a diploma in Orthopaedic Manual Therapy (OMT1) and has done courses in acupuncture/dry needling.

 She has also done some work as a Clinical Educator at UCT and thoroughly enjoyed working with the students.
 Debbie enjoys continual learning.
 In her spare time she goes on courses, reads and exercises.

-Marisa graduated from Stellenbosch University in 2008.
-After completing her community service at Standerton Hospital, Mpumalanga, she obtained valuable experience while working in a sports and orthopedic physiotherapy practice at Menlopark High School, Pretoria.
+After completing her community service at Standerton Hospital, Mpumalanga, she obtained valuable experience in sports related injuries while working in a sports orthopedic practice at Menlopark High School in Pretoria.

-Marisa enjoys outdoor activities and a variety of sports including running, cycling and triathlon, contributing to her love and passion for treating sport and orthopedic related injuries.
+Marisa enjoys outdoor activities and a variety of sports including running, cycling and triathlons.

 Perry graduated from Stellenbosch in 1998 and completed the SPT course in 2000.
 She qualified with the CALA certificate for hydrotherapy in 2000.
 She has also completed post graduate courses in dry needling.